Lawouach/WebSocket-for-Python/README.md

  * a Stream class that handles a single message at a time
  * a Frame class that performs the low level protocol parsing of frames

-Each are interconected as russian dolls generators.
+Each are inter-connected as russian dolls generators.
 The process heavily relies on the capacity to send to a generator.
 So everytime one of those layers requires something, it yields and then its holder sends it back whatever was required.